estoicodev/website-mauricodev/content/pages/portfolio/project-1.md

 thumb_image_alt: >-
   A web page that calculates the perimeter and area of the square, triangle and circle
-image_alt: 'White, black, and red shoe sole'
+image_alt: >-
+  A web page that calculates the perimeter and area of the square, triangle and circle
 seo:
   title: Project Title 1
   description: This is the project 1 description